imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deletecontactnotesbulk"></a>
 # **DeleteContactNotesBulk**
-> void DeleteContactNotesBulk (int? id, DeleteContactNotesBulkInputObject deleteContactNotesBulkInputObject, bool? xIgnoreNullValues = null)
+> void DeleteContactNotesBulk (int? id, DeleteContactNotesBulkInputObject deleteContactNotesBulkInputObject)

 Delete contact note by given ID(s) or delete all contact notes.